SummerRainET2008/TopSpin/README.md

 <a id="item-popular-questions"></a>
 ## 9. Popular questions
+### As I do not need distributed training in foreseeable future, do I really need TopSpin?
+The distributed training is not our selling point. `TopSpin` is a training framework for DL models, which integrates many proven effective techniques in training, as well as AutoML to greatly improve your training efficieny.

+Meantime, it supports multiple-GPU and distributed training, even your daily work might not use them.

 ### GPU is not available.
-**TopSpin** would detect whether your task has sufficient GPUs to run.
+**TopSpin** would detect whether the server cluster has sufficient GPUs to run your task.
 If not, it would refuse to run.

 ### Data path is not available.
-**TopSpin** would detect whether your designated `data path` are available.
-If not, ti would refuse to run.
+**TopSpin** would detect whether your designated data path (or feature path, etc.) are available.
+If not, it would refuse to run.

 ### Can not automatically set `ParamBase.net_name`.
-In the most cases, TopSpin would set this for you.
+In most cases, TopSpin would set this for you.
 Yet in some very rare case, TopSpin can not set a correct value.
 One workable solution is `ls /sys/class/net)` to try those value one by one.
 A typical `net_name` is `en0`, `eth0`.

-### As I do not need distributed training in foreseeable future, do I need TopSpin?
-The distributed training is not our selling point. `TopSpin` is a training framework for DL models, which integrates many proven effective techniques in training.
-Meantime, it supports multiple-GPU and distributed training.

 ### Is **model debugging** in TopSpin more complicated than in a naive single GPU training script?